 I don’t want to be the hero’s widow.
 I don’t want to be the one left behind to grieve.

 I have no say in it, obviously.
 My Captain is who he is.
-He has put his own life at risk for the past two and a half decades, in the service of strangers, thousands upon thousands of times.
+He has put his own life at risk for the past three decades, in the service of strangers, thousands upon thousands of times.
 He did it before he knew me, he does it now, and he’ll probably do it after he retires – if he lives that long.